Hog-CERN/Hog/docs/01-Getting-Started/02-howto-convert-project.md

 ```

-Moreover a tcl script, with the same name of the projecty (plus the .tcl extension) must be in the project top-directory.
+Moreover a tcl script, with the same name of the project (plus the .tcl extension) must be in the project top-directory.
 Hog runs this script, called the project tcl script, to create a project.
 This is a recap of what we have learned up to now:

 - A `Top` folder must be in the repository
 - Inside this folder there is one subfolder for each project in the repository, called the project top-directory
-- Inside each project's top-directory there is 1. a `list` sub-direcotry containing: the list files of the project and 2. a tcl script used to create the project
+- Inside each project's top-directory there is 1. a `list` sub-directory containing: the list files of the project and 2. a tcl script used to create the project;

 For more advanced Hog features, additional files and folder are located in the `Top` folder, but we don not discuss them now for simplicity.